37 Steady Level-Flight Operations

 Typical phases of flight for a civil aircraft such as a commercial airliner.
 A contingency plan for a possible diversion must be accounted for, which requires reserve fuel.

-The primary consideration in the analysis of airplane flight performance is that the output of a jet engine is quantified in terms of its thrust production.
-In contrast, the output of an engine driving a propeller is quantified in terms of its power output.
+The primary consideration in the analysis of airplane flight performance is that the output of a jet engine is quantifiable in terms of its thrust production.
+In contrast, the output of an engine driving a propeller is quantifiable in terms of its power output.
 However, it must also be recognized that propeller-driven engines convert the power into propulsive thrust by the propeller, which also has its own performance characteristics.
-For jet engines, power is required to produce the thrust by increasing the momentum of the flow through the engine in the form of a jet velocity.
+For jet engines, power is required to produce thrust by increasing the momentum of the flow through the engine in the form of a jet velocity.
+Therefore, all engines are examined as power-producing devices, so they are often called powerplants.
+Another reason is that they generate electrical, hydraulic, and pneumatic power, besides thrust or propulsive power.
+Also, recognize that fuel is required to produce the power, so for airplane performance, the fuel flow, and hence the fuel burned during flight, is always at the core of the analysis.

 Learning Objectives

-• Review typical thrust required curves for jet-powered aircraft and power required curves for propeller-driven aircraft.
+• Review typical thrust-required curves for jet-powered aircraft and power-required curves for propeller-driven aircraft.

 • Appreciate the effects of weight and altitude on thrust required and/or power required performance curves and flight characteristics.